qiallyme/qilife-v2/src/tools/README.md

-# ⚙️ Core
+# 🧰 Tools

-Contains shared utilities, base classes, and foundational logic used by multiple modules.
+Standalone utility scripts, helpers, and one-off processors not bound to core modules.

 ---